LazyUSF Resampling? by shrimp at 10:44 AM EDT on October 21, 2014

 Unfortunately, I doubt it's possible with USF as a format, and certainly not with LazyUSF or 64th Note as players, to increase the sampling rate in the way we can with SPC files, which would lead to real improved sound for those games with low sampling rates.

 Yeah I understand that no quality is gained but it does make the lower frequency games sound sharper and slightly more clearer.
 Especially Jet Force Gemini.
 I guess I just had to set it to another method other than Sinc Interpolation.
 A shame there isn't a method like resampling a SPC file for N64 music.
+Thanks!

 The only way to resample those games would be to use HLE audio, and only at a much higher level than the existing HLE audio.